Fahadbinhai/Fahadbinhai/README.md

 ### 🚀 Currently Working On

-- 🏃 A Marathon Handling Website to manage registration, scheduling & tracking
+- 🏃 Building real time website to fix real world problem
-- 🔍 Deep-diving into advanced **Node.js** concepts and performance optimization
+- 🔍 Deep-diving into advanced **Node.js** and **Next.js** concepts and performance optimization

 ---